Salary: GBP£40,000 - 45,000 per annum, pro rata.

 HOW TO APPLY

-Please send a CV and concise cover letter (no more than two pages) setting out your suitability for the role to .
-Applicants are encouraged to apply as soon as possible and no later than COB on August 11th 2021.
+Please send a CV and concise cover letter (no more than two pages) setting out your suitability for the role to email@example.com.
+Applicants are encouraged to apply as soon as possible and no later than COB on August 21st 2021.
 GLAN is strongly committed to equity, diversity and inclusion.
 We strongly encourage applications from black, Asian, minority ethnic and/or disabled candidates, as well as those who have been directly impacted by injustice.